awsr/Poricom/README.md

 For developers, clone this repo and install requirements: `pip install -r requirements.txt`.
 Run the app in the command line using `python main.py`.

 #### For Developers on Windows
-*Before installing the requirements*, you will first need to download a [pre-compiled build of tesserocr](https://github.com/simonflueckiger/tesserocr-windows_build/releases) and install it: `pip install tesserocr-2.5.2-cp310-cp310-win_amd64.whl` <sub>(example for Python 3.10)</sub>
+*Before installing the requirements*, you must download a [pre-compiled build of tesserocr](https://github.com/simonflueckiger/tesserocr-windows_build/releases) and install it: `pip install <package_name>.whl`

 ### System Requirements